-American Express has a credit or charge card for every kind of spender – but puts strict limitations on which you can upgrade or downgrade to.
+American Express has a card for every kind of spender, but it puts strict limitations on which card you can upgrade or downgrade to.

 No matter the case, you might not have to cancel your current card and open a new one to make it work for you.
 Doing so can have negative effects on your credit score, as it can interfere with your credit utilization in addition to the hard pull caused by a new card application.
 Instead, you might want to consider opting for a product change.